w31rdm4ch1nZ/consensys_bootcamp_2021_final_project/README.md

 # My Consensys 2021 Bootcamp Final Project

+=> MOVED TO another repo: https://github.com/w31rdm4ch1nZ/consensys_bootcamp_2021_minimum_viable_final_project

+[Go to the other repo above to find the minimum viable version of a final project]

 This project has an overambitious goal, that eventually results in a very simplistic design of its initial purpose: an expression of the web3, by bridging the digital content creation economy which thrives in the "NFT ecosystem", with the DeFi stack.